BradDunagan/emscript-cpython/README.md

     $ cp config.site cpython
 ```

 The next command uses emscripten tools.
-They must be "activated", in your $PATH.
+They must be "activated" (in your PATH).
 See above.

 Notice <install-path>.
 It should be an absolute path.
-I specified a new directory in my working directory.
+I specified a new directory in my working-directory.
 A directory name with "install" in it is probably a good idea.

 ```
     $ bash